vmware-tanzu-labs/tanzu-validated-solutions/src/solution-workbooks/TAS-OpenTelemetry-SpringBoot-TO.md

 ## Conclusion

-- The current implementation helps in getting Spring boot app tracing to TO tile from TAS through the wavefront proxy as existing TAS firehose doesn’t allow existing tracing metrics from the platform
+- The current implementation helps in getting Spring Boot application tracing to TO tile from TAS through the wavefront proxy as existing TAS firehose doesn’t allow existing tracing metrics from the platform.
-- Using Open Telemetry Javaagent in the buildpack allows the user to auto instrument most of the data required from the spring boot application without the need to configure manually.
+- Using Open Telemetry Javaagent in the buildpack, the user can auto instrument most of the data required from the Spring Boot application without configuring them manually.